Table of Contents

 To use this configuration layer, add it to your ~/.spacemacs.
 You will need to add theming to the existing dotspacemacs-configuration-layers list in this file.

-To use this layer, set the value of theming-modifications.
+To use this layer, set the value of theming-modifications (a good place is inside your .spacemacs in dotspacemacs/user-init()).
 It should be a list of the following form:

 ((theme1 (face1 attributes...)